maunope/DifferentiaPressureSensor/README.md

 *   **Power**:
     *   LiPo Battery with a voltage divider for monitoring.

-For more details on the custom PCB, see the [board design documentation](board/DifferentialPressureSensor/README.md).
+For more details on the custom PCB, see the [board design documentation](BOARD_DESIGN.md).

 ### Usage

 1.  **Configuration**: Copy the `config_sample.ini` file to the root of your SD card and rename it to `config.ini`.
 Edit this file to set your Wi-Fi credentials, sensor model, and other parameters.
 2.  **Operation**: The device is controlled with the rotary encoder and its built-in push-button.
-For a detailed explanation of the menu system and on-screen information, please see the **User Interface Guide**.
+For a detailed explanation of the menu system and on-screen information, please see the [user interface guide](UI_GUIDE.md)..

 ### Software & Libraries